-Bulk insertions that use SQLBulkOperations with the option of SQL_ADD and cursor positioned updates & deletes using SQLSetPos (SQL_UPDATE, SQL_DELETE, SQL_POSITION).
-For instructions on using SQL_ADD and SQLSetPos, refer to the Microsoft Developer Network library, ODBC Programmer's Reference at http://msdn.microsoft.com/en-us/library/ms714177.aspx.
+Bulk insertions that use SQLBulkOperations with the option of SQL_ADD and cursor positioned updates and deletions using SQLSetPos (SQL_UPDATE, SQL_DELETE, SQL_POSITION).
+For instructions on using SQL_ADD and SQLSetPos, refer to the ODBC Programmer's Reference found in the Microsoft Developer Network library at http://msdn.microsoft.com.
+Bulk-load support